tari-project/tari/RFC/src/RFC-0365_ConstitutionChanges.md

 ### Overview
 After the [contract definition transaction], the asset issuer publishes the [contract constitution transaction].

 The [contract constitution transaction] is a different UTXO than the ones published for the checkpoints.
-The reason behind it is to easily isolate spending conditions and covenants on the constitution, as well as prevent frontrunning.
+The reason behind it is to easily isolate spending conditions and covenants on the constitution, as well as prevent front-running.

 The [contract constitution transaction] defines how a contract is managed, including, among others:
 1. Validator Node Committee (VNC) composition, via a fixed list of public keys for each member of the committee.
 In practice, a VN could work as a proxy to allow open participation in the side-chain without modifying the VNC composition.
-2. Side-chain medatada record: the consensus algorithm to be used and the checkpoint quorum requirements.
+2. Side-chain metadata record: the consensus algorithm to be used and the checkpoint quorum requirements.
-3. Checkpoint parameters record: minimum checkpoint frequency, commiteee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).
+3. Checkpoint parameters record: minimum checkpoint frequency, committee change rules (e.g. asset issuer must sign, or a quorum of VNC members, or a whitelist of keys).

-After constitution, any authorised party can propose a change of any of those three parameters.
+After constitution, any authorized party can propose a change in any of those three parameters.
 Note that changes (how and when) in both side-chain metadata record and checkpoint parameters record MAY be specified in the contract constitution UTXO, inside a `RequirementsForConstitutionChange` record.
 If omitted, the checkpoint parameters and side-chain metadata records are immutable via covenant.

 The base layer MUST confirm at checkpoints that the requirements specified in the contract constitution (and/or updated via constitution changes) are met.
 This includes making sure that the VNC members signing the checkpoint are actually the members specified in the constitution (and/or active constitution changes).